Kochise/win_portable/README.md

 **Total Commander** : the stuff that should replace Windows (at least the explorer)<br>
 **TreeSheets** : strange hierarchical notepad (inspired by Inception)<br>
 **TTYEmulator** : the best tty emulator, do ssh as well (Linux session)<br>
+**WinaeroTweaker** : Windows' parameters tweaker, like the good ol' Tweak UI<br>
 **WinMerge** : the file comparator and merger, as good as kdiff3<br>
 **XpdfReader** : pdf file viewer, manipulation and conversion tools<br>

-Github sorting is Capital letter (grouped) first, then lower case second, hence you might not find immediatly what you're looking for.
+Github folder sorting is Capital letter (grouped) first, then lower case second.

 In each folder a url file links the original source (might be obsolete, use web.archive.org to get there).